 One of the most important aspects of filing a maritime injury and/or death claim is understanding the statute of limitations.
 Statute of limitations are mandated deadlines and all maritime personal injury cases must be filed within the allotted time period.
-In other words, once a certain amount of time has past after your accident and injury, you are usually unable to file for damages.
+In other words, once a certain amount of time has passed after your accident and injury, you are usually unable to file for damages.

 Jones Act Statute of Limitations